-His old friend smiled.
+His old friend leapt up in joy.
 “Oh thank you!”
 She gave him excited hug.

 “Hey!”
 Jun exclaimed.
 “Calm down!
 Calm down!”
-Naomi pulled back a bit.
+Naomi pulled back.

 “Sorry,” she mumbled with pink cheeks.
-Then, the Asahi car pulled out.
+The Asahi car pulled up to the bus stop.
 Asahi-san lifted her shades and eyed them.

 “Well, well, well,” she said.
 “What is this?”
-The friends stayed silent.
 Naomi could only smile.
 She gave it her all not to brag about last night.
-Suddenly, Sayako didn’t matter.
-Nothing really mattered.
+Suddenly, Sayako didn’t matter; nothing really mattered.

 Jun stared at the paper.
-He had to read it again two more times. /Wow!/, he thought at last.
-Suddenly, it all came back to him.
-Kenichi getting him drunk to have Sayako all to himself.
-Jun walking over to Naomi.
-Him saying he liked her.
-Him kissing her.
-Her taking him back to her house.
-Them in her bed during their romp of passion.
+He had to read it again two more times.
+Wow!
+Suddenly, it all came back to him: Kenichi getting him drunk to have Sayako all to himself, Jun walking over to Naomi, him saying he liked her, him kissing her, her taking him back to her house, them in her bed during their romp of passion.